yuyanen/user_management/README.md

 Notes:
-If the application encounters issues or stops unexpectedly, use the following commands: docker-compose down docker-compose up -d
+If the application encounters issues or stops unexpectedly, use the following commands: docker-compose down

+This command will stop docker

+docker-compose up -d

-This will stop and remove the running containers and then restart them.
+This command will restart docker

 Ensure ports 4200 and 8080 are not used by other services on your machine to avoid conflicts.